kufii/Audioshield-PlayMusic/README.md

 ## Installation Instructions

 1. Audioshield-PlayMusic is based on Node.js.
 To install Node.js (v6.2.0), visit https://nodejs.org/en/.
 Verify installation with command `node --version` in Windows Command Prompt.
-2. Open Windows Command Prompt and issue command `ffmpeg`.
-If you get a message saying the command isn't recognized, you need to install ffmpeg by downloading either 32-bit or 64-bit static version of ffmpeg from here: https://ffmpeg.zeranoe.com/builds/.
-Inside the zip-file you can find a bin-folder, inside which is the ffmpeg.exe -file.
-Copy this file to the system32 -folder which is inside your Windows folder.
-Close and reopen the Command Prompt and issue the same command again to verify installation.
-3. [Download a zip of this project](https://github.com/kufii/Audioshield-PlayMusic/archive/master.zip) and extract it anywhere.
+2. [Download a zip of this project](https://github.com/kufii/Audioshield-PlayMusic/archive/master.zip) and extract it anywhere.
-4. Open a command prompt, navigate to the directory and run `npm install`
+3. Open a command prompt, navigate to the directory and run `npm install`
-5. Make sure your Google account has the "Allow less secure apps" setting set to "ON".
+4. Make sure your Google account has the "Allow less secure apps" setting set to "ON".
 You can change it [here](https://myaccount.google.com/security#connectedapps).
-6. In the command prompt, run `node login.js`.
+5. In the command prompt, run `node login.js`.
 Enter your email and password.
 If you use 2 factor authentication, you can [generate an app password and use that for your password](https://support.google.com/accounts/answer/185833?hl=en).
-7. Open up config.ini and make sure the correct path is set for Steam.exe.
+6. Open up config.ini and make sure the correct path is set for Steam.exe.

 ## Launch Instructions